ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - pin: pincode of your bluelink account, required for CANADA, and potentially USA, otherwise pass a blank string
 - use_geocode: (default: True) find address with the longitude/latitude for each entry
 - use_geocode_email: (default: True) use email to avoid abuse of address lookup
 - language: (default: en) the Bluelink App is reset to English for users who have set another language in the Bluelink App in Europe when using hyundai_kia_connect_api, you can configure another language as workaround.
-See Note 2
+See Note 3
 - odometer_metric, e.g. km or mi
 - include_regenerate_in_consumption, when set to True the regeneration is taken into account for the consumption calculation in daily stats.
 However, I think that the next 2 configuration items will better match the boardcomputer values.
-- consumption_efficiency_factor_dailystats, see Note 1
+- consumption_efficiency_factor_dailystats, see Note 2
-- consumption_efficiency_factor_summary, see Note 1
+- consumption_efficiency_factor_summary, see Note 2
+- monitor_infinite, if set to True monitor.py keeps running using monitor_infinite_interval_minutes between getting cached server values
+- monitor_infinite_interval_minutes, interval in minutes between getting cached server values
+- monitor_execute_commands_when_something_written_or_error, when new cached server values are retrieved, the specified commands (separated by semicolon ;) are executed.
+See Note 1.
+  * example: monitor_execute_commands_when_something_written_or_error = python -u summary.py sheetupdate > summary.log;python -u dailystats.py sheetupdate > dailystats.log

+*Note 1: in combination with infinite (monitor_infinite = True) summary.py and dailystats.py are only run when something is changed or error occurred (or once a day).
+You do not need to run summary.py and dailystats.py separately and it is only run when it is needed.*

-*Note 1: I think that the consumption values ​​of the on-board computer are corrected with an efficiency number, e.g. 1 kWh of energy results in 0.9 kWh of real energy (losses when converting battery kWh by the car).
+*Note 2: I think that the consumption values ​​of the on-board computer are corrected with an efficiency number, e.g. 1 kWh of energy results in 0.9 kWh of real energy (losses when converting battery kWh by the car).
 So therefor I introduced an efficiency configuration factor in monitor.cfg, consumption_efficiency_factor_dailystats and consumption_efficiency_factor_summary.
 For example, when setting this to 0.9, 10% of the energy is lost during the conversion and is used in the consumption calculation.
 Default the values are 1.0, so no correction.*

-*Note2: language is only implemented for Europe currently.*
+*Note 3: language is only implemented for Europe currently.*

 [For a list of language codes, see here.](https://www.science.co.il/language/Codes.php).
 Currently in Europe the Bluelink App shows the following languages:
 - "en" English